Address: Coventry Canal Basin, St Nicholas Street, Coventry CV1 4LY View on Google map

 Toilets: There are public toilets a short walk from the basin

-Bishop Street Basin, in the heart of Coventry, has now been restored and marks the termination of the Coventry Canal.
-It is home to shops, small businesses and surviving canal architecture.
-It has a welcoming community of boaters, and is an ideal starting point for a canalside walk.
+Bishop Street Basin, in the heart of Coventry, has now been restored and marks the end of the Coventry Canal.
+It's home to shops, small businesses and a range of historic canal architecture.
+It has a welcoming community of boaters, and is an ideal starting point for your Sunday afternoon canalside walk.

 A footbridge over the ringroad let's you walk from the basin to the town centre, with places to shop, eat and drink.